What Causes Teeth Grinding?

 If you’re like many, you probably aren’t familiar with all the ins and outs of teeth grinding.
 That’s okay.
 At Nebraska Family Dentistry, we are here to tell you what we think you should know.
 In our article we’ll cover:

 -How do I stop clenching my teeth at night?
 We’ll explain what causes teeth grinding.

 -Can grinding my teeth cause problems?
 We’ll cover teeth grinding symptoms.

 -Can teeth grinding, bruxism, go away?
 We explain ways to treat teeth grinding.

-If you’re someone who struggles with teeth grinding, clenching, or morning jaw pain, you know it isn’t fun.
-Not only is it not fun, but it can also damage your teeth, keep you from sleeping, and cause widespread pain.
-Thankfully, you don’t have to endure this pain forever.
+If you’re someone who struggles with teeth grinding, clenching, or morning jaw discomfort, you know it isn’t fun.
+Not only is it not fun, but it can also damage your teeth, keep you from sleeping, and cause widespread discomfort.
+Thankfully, you don’t have to endure this forever.
 Today we’ll talk about what causes teeth grinding and how you can solve it.

 For one, they’ve found a few different potential categories for what causes teeth grinding.
 This means that the “cause” is not yet clear.
 Researchers are looking at three main causes of teeth grinding.
 These causes are lifestyle factors, sleep disorders, and general stress or anxiety.